 If you’re an e-commerce business you’re likely using a specialised e-commerce platform to support your needs.
-E-commerce CMSs typically offer a layer of personlisation bespoke to e-commerce needs – such as baskets, payments and customising content based on your customers previous purchase with unique recommendations for their next purchase.
+E-commerce CMSs typically offer a layer of personalisation bespoke to e-commerce needs – such as baskets, payments and customising content based on your customers' previous purchases with unique recommendations for their next purchase.
 You can find out more about running an e-commerce website by watching a webinar we ran here.

 Where does HubSpot’s CMS sit?